 Students who have already graduated in the previous August or December, and all those who are “cleared for graduation” in the current May semester, are expected to participate in the May Commencement ceremony.
 (Clearing can only be done after all grades have been submitted and processed.)

-Most of the common requirements for graduation are included in the checklist below.
+Most of the common graduation requirements for the bachelor’s degree are included in the checklist below.
 Check the catalog you are following for specific requirements.

 - 2.0 minimum Overall Grade Point Average